EMDR Child EMDR Child, Complex Trauma & Dissociation Specialist (Level 2) Intensive Program:

 14. Use advanced strategies with children with early, chronic and developmental trauma.
 How to work with children with avoidant, anxious and disorganized strategies will be thoroughly covered.

 Ana Gomez will provide 8 hours of advanced consultation and case presentations the last day of the training.
-You will receive a certificate stating that you completed the EMDR child and complex trauma specialist level 2 intensive training given by the AGATE Institute.
+You will receive a certificate stating that you completed the EMDR Child, Complex Trauma & Dissociation level 2 intensive training given by the AGATE Institute.
 Once you complete the program, you will be in our website as a referral source.

 8:30 am to 12:00 pm